danijar/modurale/INSTALL.md

 mode and run.

 On Linux, use `sudo cmake -G"Unix Makefiles"`.
-You can now build the project using `sudo cmake --build. `.
+You can now build the project using `sudo cmake --build .`.

 Advanced
 --------

 This project comes with build scripts capable of downloading and building all dependencies automatically.
-They will create a sub directory for each dependency under `<repository>/external` where downloaded source, intermediate files and the final libraries get stored.
-Here is how to use the build scripts.
+Here is how to use it.
 Open a terminal at the repository root and run `cmake` with the following options.
-If you want to stick with the defaults, just set the first option.
-On Linux, you need `sudo` for this.
+This sets up the project and also will automatically download, extract, build and install dependencies.
+Be prepared for this step to take a while.
+Every dependency has its sub directory under `external` so that your system environment won't be affected.

-- `-G"<generator>"` Name of the toolchain you want to use.
+- `-G"<generator>"` Name of the tool chain you want to use.
 This option is required.
 Use `cmake --help` to get a list of all available generators.
 In most cases, you want to use *"Unix Makefiles"* on Linux and *"Visual Studio 12 2013"* on Windows.
-- `-DGIT_EXECUTABLE:FILEPATH=<git>` Path to your git executable.
-Defaults to *git* or *git.exe* dependending on your platform.
-Change this if you don't have git available globally.
+- `-DGIT_EXECUTABLE=<git>` Path to your Git executable.
+Defaults to *git* or *git.exe* depending on your platform.
+Change this if you don't have Git available globally.
-- `-DCMAKE_BUILD_TYPE:STRING=<variant>` Build variant.
+- `-DCMAKE_BUILD_TYPE=<variant>` Build variant.
 Defaults to *Release*.
 Change this to *Debug* if you want debug binaries instead.
-- `-DBUILD_SHARED_LIBS:BOOL=<linkage>` Linkage type of library dependencies.
-Defaults to *FALSE* on Windows which means shared linking and *TRUE* on Linux which means static linking.
-- `-DUSE_STATIC_STD_LIBS:BOOL=<std-linkage>` Linkage type of runtime library.
+- `-DUSE_STATIC_STD_LIBS=<std-linkage>` Linkage type of runtime library.
 Defaults to *TRUE* on Windows and *FALSE* on Linux.
 Only one of this and the option right above can be true.